 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This note explains the tax rules that apply when a new partner is admitted to a partnership.
 For the position when a partner leaves the partnership, see the Retirement of a partner guidance note.
-A partner joining or leaving a firm can have an effect on the capital allowances or capital gains position, see further the Capital allowances and Capital gains of a partnership guidance notes.
+A partner joining or leaving a firm can have an effect on the capital allowances or capital gains position, see further the Capital allowances - partnership changes and Capital gains of a partnership guidance notes.

 For the rules which apply when the partners stay the same, but there is a change in the profit sharing ratios, see the Allocation of partnership income guidance note.

-A partnership exists if two or more persons are doing business in common and sharing profits and losses, see the Is there a partnership? guidance note).
+A partnership exists if two or more persons are doing business in common and sharing profits and losses, see the Is there a partnership? guidance note.
 No formal document is required.
 However, it is strongly recommended that the admission of the new partner is recorded by way of an appropriate legal agreement.

-If the agreement states that the partner
+If the agreement sta

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.